TimeMagazineLabs/traveling_santa_problem/docs/data.md

 ## Centroids and Population

-The next step is to convert the SHP files we just made into a JSON document that contains each county's geographic coordinates, ALAND data, the geographic center of each location, and the number of children.
+The next step is to convert the SHP files we just made into JSON and CSV documents that contain each county's geographic coordinates, land area data, the geographic center of each location, and the number of children.
 The `mapshaper` tool conveniently includes the metadata from the original Shapefile for each state.

 	mapshaper counties/counties.shp -o format=geojson ../data/counties.geo.json